 Major CPEC news in 2017

-25 May: The 660MW Sahiwal Power Project (Unit 1) – one of CPEC’s early harvest projects – becomes operational today.
+25 May: The 660MW Sahiwal Coal-Fired Power Plant (Unit 1) – one of CPEC’s early harvest projects – becomes operational today.
 PM Sharif inaugurates it.
 Punjab CM Shehbaz Sharif is a force behind its earlier-than-scheduled completion.

 12 May: PM Sharif and the four chief ministers arrive in Beijing to attend Belt and Road Forum on 14-15 May where they are likely to sign various MoUs.

 11 May: Pakistan’s Executive Committee of National Economic Council (ECNEC) approves Gwadar East Bay Expressway